Ferdinand-vW/CompilerConstruction/mf/README.txt

-For example you could run something like this: run slv "slv/slv1" run cp "slv/cp1" run (ecp 2) "cp/doublesquare" --2 here is the k value for the maximum call stack length
+For example you could run something like this: run slv "slv/slv1" run cp "slv/cp1" run (ecp 2) "cp/doublesquare" --2 here is the k value